GeoNode/geonode/docs/install/project/index.rst

 Docker
 ======

 .. warning:: Before moving with this section, you should have read and clearly understood the ``INSTALLATION > GeoNode Core`` sections, and in particular the ``Docker`` one.
 Everything said for the GeoNode Core Vanilla applies here too, except that the Docker container names will be slightly different.
-As an instance if you named your project ``my_geonode``, you containers will be called:
+As an instance if you named your project ``my_geonode``, your containers will be called:

   .. code-block:: shell